Litvik21/football-api-angular/README.md

 1. Install Docker Desktop and register on DockerHub

-2. Run next command in terminal from `football-api-angular` directory:
+2. Run next command in terminal from `football-api` directory:

    > mvn clean package